fboender/sla/README.md

     ./src/tools.py:25:80: E501 line too long (111 > 79 characters)
     Exection of rule 'test' failed with exitcode 2.
 Duration: 0h 0m 1s

-`sla` searches up the current path until it finds a `build.sla` file, sources it in the shell, and executes the requested shell function.
+`sla` searches up the current path until it finds a `build.sla` file, changes to that directory, sources it in the shell, and executes the requested shell function.
 Here's what the `build.sla` file for the above 'test' rule might look like:

     ~/Projects/my_project/src/llt/ $ cat ../../build.sla
     #